kaanaytemir/Microsoft-Roadmap-Power-App/README.md

 ## Installing

 ### Method 1
+1. Go to **aka.ms/GetRoadmapApp**
+2. Click on 'Launch it now'

+### Method 2
 1. Download the .zip file from the release
 2. Upload the .zip file in Teams by clicking on Store > Manage Your Apps > Upload an App

-### Method 2
-1. Go to aka.ms/GetRoadmapApp
-2. Click on 'Launch it now'

 ### Method 3
 1. If you already people who downloaded the app, ask them to use the share functionality in the app to provide you access